THE THOMSON REUTERS JOURNAL SELECTION PROCESS

 Why Be Selective?

 S.C.
 Bradford realized that the core literature for any given scientific discipline was composed of fewer than 1,000 journals.
 Of these 1,000 journals, there are relatively few with a very strong relevance to the given topic, whereas there are many with a weaker relevance to it.
 Those with a weak relevance to the given discipline or topic, however, typically have a strong relevance to some other discipline.
 Thus, the core scientific literature can form itself around various topics, with individual journals becoming more or less relevant depending on the topic.
-Bradford understood that an essential core of journals forms the literature basis for all disciplines and that most of the important papers are published in relatively few journals.3, 4
+Bradford understood that an essential core of journals forms the literature basis for each discipline and that most of the important papers are published in relatively few journals.3, 4

 Timeliness of publication is a basic criterion in the evaluation process.
 As noted above, it is of primary and fundamental importance.
-A journal must be publishing according to its stated frequency to be considered for inclusion in Web of Science.
+A journal must be publishing according to its stated frequency to be considered for inclusion in SCIE, SSCI or AHCI.
 The ability to publish on time implies a healthy backlog of manuscripts essential for ongoing viability.
 It is not acceptable for a journal to appear chronically late, weeks or months after its cover date.
-To measure timeliness we need to see three consecutive current issues, one after another, as soon as they are published.
+To measure timeliness we need to see three consecutive current issues, one after another, as soon as they are published online or in print.

-However, as noted above, when an e-journal publishes articles one at a time rather than collecting articles for release as an 'issue', Thomson Reuters takes a different approach.
+However, when a journal publishes articles online one at a time rather than collecting articles for release as an “issue,” we take a different approach.
 In these cases, the editor looks for a steady flow of articles over a nine-month period.
 The appropriate number of articles for the journal will be determined by the norms for its particular Web of Science category.

 International Editorial Conventions

-Thomson Reuters also determines if the journal follows international editorial conventions, which are intended to optimize retrievability of source articles.
+We also determine if the journal follows international editorial conventions, which are intended to optimize retrievability of source articles.
 These conventions include informative journal titles, fully descriptive article titles and author abstracts, complete bibliographic information for all cited references, and full address information for every author.

 Full Text English

 English is the universal language of science.
-For this reason Thomson Reuters focuses on journals that publish full text in English, or at very least, bibliographic information in English.
-There are many journals covered in Web of Science that publish articles with bibliographic information in English and full text in another language.
-However, going forward, it is clear that the journals most important to the international research community will publish full text in English.
+For this reason our focus is on journals that publish full text in English or, at the very least, bibliographic information in English.
+There are many journals covered in Web of Science Core Collection that publish articles with bibliographic information in English and full text in another language.
+However, it is clear that the journals most important to the international research community are publishing full text in English.
 This is especially true in the natural sciences.
-There are notable exceptions to this rule in the Arts & Humanities and in Social Sciences topics.
+There are notable exceptions to this rule in the arts and humanities and in social sciences topics.
 This is discussed further below.
 Nonetheless, full text English is highly desirable, especially if the journal intends to serve an international community of researchers.
 In addition, all journals must have cited references in the Roman alphabet.

-With an enormous amount of citation data readily available to them, combined with their daily observation of virtually every new scholarly journal published, Thomson Reuters editors are uniquely well positioned to spot emerging topics and active fields in the literature.
+With an enormous amount of citation data readily available to them, combined with their daily observation of virtually every new scholarly journal published, our editors are uniquely well positioned to spot emerging topics and active fields in the literature.

-Thomson Reuters is also interested in excellent regional journals and is able to include a relatively small proportion of these each year.
-Regional journals often target a local rather than an international audience, requiring less emphasis on extensive international diversity.
-Citation analyses may also play a different role in the evaluation of regional journals whose citation impact is usually modest.
+We are also interested in excellent regional Journals and are able to include a relatively small proportion of these each year.
+Regional journals often target a local, rather than an international, audience requiring less emphasis on extensive international diversity.
+Citation analyses may also play a different role in the evaluation of regional Journals whose citation impact is characteristically modest.
 Otherwise, the selection criteria for regional journals are the same as for international journals.
-The importance of the regional journal would be measured more in terms of the specificity of its content.
+The importance of a regional journal is measured more in terms of the specificity of its content.
 Will it enrich our coverage of a particular subject or provide studies with a specific regional perspective?
 All regional journals selected must be publishing on time, have English-language bibliographic information (title, abstract, keywords), and be peer reviewed.
 Cited references must be in the Roman alphabet.
-For more information on the Thomson Reuters approach to Regional Coverage in recent years read the essay at http://thomsonreuters.com/products_services/science/free/essays/regional_content_expansion_wos/.
+For more information on our approach to regional coverage in recent years read the essay at http://thomsonreuters.com/products_services/science/free/essays/regional_content_expansion_wos/.

-The importance of interpreting and understanding these data correctly cannot be emphasized too strongly.
-Using quantitative citation data to measure impact is meaningful only in the context of journals in the same general discipline.
+Citation data and metrics are interpreted and understood in the editorial context of the journal under evaluation.
+Using quantitative citation data to measure impact is meaningful only in the context of journals in the same category.
 For example, smaller fields like Agricultural Engineering do not generate as many articles or citations as larger fields like Biotechnology or Genetics.
-In some areas, particularly in the Arts & Humanities, it may take a relatively long time for an article to attract a meaningful number of citations.
-But in other areas, such as the life sciences, it is not unusual for citations to accrue rapidly and peak after two or three years.7 These facts must be taken into consideration if citation data are to be used correctly.
+In some areas, particularly in the Social Sciences, it may take a relatively long time for an article to attract a meaningful number of citations.
+But in other areas, such as the Life Sciences, it is not unusual for citations to accrue rapidly and peak after two or three years.8 These facts must be taken into consideration for the correct use of citation data.

-Likewise, established journals that are not covered are often re-evaluated.
+Likewise, established journals that have been rejected in the past may be re-evaluated.
 These journals can experience new growth in citation impact resulting from changes such as translation into English, change in editorial focus, change in publisher, publishing medium, etc.